Uzochukwu001/Google-Data-Analytics-Capstone-Project---Case-study-1/README.md

 - Code: Here we want to try to answer the most basic questions about how the data is distributed.

-- What is the otal number of rides over the 12 months?
+- What is the total number of rides over the 12 months?

 nrow(unique_rides)